Work for us

 SLOW is seeking individuals with skills and experience in the following areas: clinical expertise in bereavement work, charity law and compliance, IT and also parents who have lost a child themselves.

 The trustees would assist with the development of SLOW’s strategic plan and vision and help increase the charity’s impact and influence.
 There is the opportunity for one of the trustees to move into the Chair of Trustee’s role later down the line.
-The applicants should be committed to helping bereaved families and have significant governance experience.

 General responsibilities